kiriz23/RandomDestruction/README.md

 # RandomDestruction
 Simple game on UE5.
-Every left click of mouse, teddy bear spawns in a random place.
-Right click do delete last created bear.
+Every once in a while, teddy bear spawns in a random place, and random teddy dies.